SepShr/NASA_ULI_Xplane_Simulator/README.md

     - see the code in `simulation` for controller-in-the-loop training

 - `pretrained_DNN`
-    - has ResNet-18 with 2 final linear regression outputs pre-trained on morning condition data
+    - Contains ResNet-18 with 2 final linear regression outputs pre-trained on morning condition data
     - was trained used the scripts in `train_DNN`

+- `generated_jobs`
+    - Contains the previously generated jobs for the paper